 What is the effect of a life disqualification?

-When a person receives a life disqualification, they are not permitted to hold or apply for a driver’s license ever again, unless the disqualification is removed.
+When a person receives a life disqualification, they are not permitted to hold or apply for a driver’s licence ever again, unless the disqualification is removed.

 When are life disqualifications imposed?